 Wash the pan with cool water so that you can handle it with your hands.
-Place your now-cooled first cake back into the bottom of the pan.
+Place your room temperature cake back into the bottom of the pan.

 Microwave your ice cream container for one minute or until it is soft (not melted).
-Scoop your ice cream onto the cake in the spring form pan and spread it in an even layer.
+Scoop your softened ice cream onto the entire cake in the spring form pan and spread it in an even layer.